RoryBarnes/EqTide/README.md

-EqTide calculates the evolution of 2 bodies experiencing tidal evolution according to the "equilibrium tide" framework including the "constant-phase-lag" and "constant-time-lag models."
+EqTide calculates the evolution of 2 bodies experiencing tidal evolution according to the "equilibrium tide" framework's "constant-phase-lag" and "constant-time-lag" models.
 This algorithm is based on models by Ferraz-Mello, S. et al. (2008), CeMDA, 101, 171-201.
 If you use this software, please cite Barnes, R. (2016), CeMDA, submitted.

 To compile: